Geo-Ron/esphome-PelletStove/stove-settings.md

 Using the thumbs up button you should see the actual measurements at the top right of the display.

 - 84 (R)
-  > this should be room temperature (but the room temp was measured at 23 ˚C, which should translate to 74˚F)
+  > this should be room temperature (but the room temp was measured at 23 ˚C, which should translate to 74˚F).
-  >
+  > Looking better at this, it seems that someone has soldered a new sensor onto the cable, which was a 10KΩ NTC, a 100KΩ NTC seems to fit better.
-  > Looking better at this, it seems that someone has soldered a new sensor onto the cable, which was a 10KΩ NTC, a 100KΩ NTC seems to fit better
+  > Replacing it gives a better result (but I need to stabalize the readings).
 - 166 (S)
-  > this should be exhaust temperature
+  > this is the exhaust temperature
 - 44 (P)
-  > this should be protection temperature
+  > this sis the protection temperature (the temperature measure at the lower end of the pellet reservoir).

 But these seem odd to me.